 Also, the ventilation system has a fan that blows air through the chimney to keep it open.
 This helps prevent smoke from building up inside and making it difficult for you to breathe.

-The fan can also be used as an alarm if there is a problem with the chimney itself, such as a broken flue or damaged vent cap.
 If there is a problem with your fan, it will sound an alarm so that you can fix it right away before something happens to the house or yourself.

-4. Hearth
+4. Hearth:

 The hearth is the center of your fireplace.
 It provides a place to put logs, kindling, and coal.
 The hearth should be at least 4″ from the wall, and it should be at least 18″ from any adjacent wall to prevent heat loss.
-You can also use an ash pan on top of your hearth if you want to get rid of ash quickly.

-5. Fuel
+5. Fuel:

 The fuel of a fireplace is one of the most important parts of a fire.
 It is what gives you heat and light, and it’s also what makes sure that your fire doesn’t go out.
-The fuel can be anything from wood to gas, but if you want to make sure your fireplace keeps going, you’ll want to invest in something that burns cleanly and efficiently.

-6. Screen
+6. Screen:

 The glass screen is a decorative piece of glass that is placed over the fireplace opening.
 It is used to create a pleasant environment and it also protects the opening from being damaged by the heat.